AVA-AVD: Audio-Visual Speaker Diarization in the Wild: AVA-AVD

 \subsection{Video Source}

-Following the recent works~\cite{alcazar2021apes,brown2021face}, instead of collecting or recording new videos, we build AVA-AVD dataset upon a publicly available dataset, i.e. AVA-Active Speaker\cite{roth2020ava}.
+Following the recent studies~\cite{alcazar2021apes,brown2021face}, instead of collecting or recording new videos, we build AVA-AVD dataset upon a publicly available dataset, i.e. AVA-Active Speaker\cite{roth2020ava}.

-{\bf Motivations.} There are three main reasons: (1) the diverse acoustic and visual scenarios in~\cite{roth2020ava} is challenging for audio-visual diarization task; (2) active speaker detection is a prior step for diarization, by adding extra annotations, we can enrich this dataset and set up a complete benchmark; (3) with the ground truth face labels and active speaker labels, we can stay focused on the components which are more related to diarization task itself (similar to the protocol in~\cite{sell2018diarization}).
+{\bf Motivations.} There are three main reasons: (1) the diverse acoustic and visual scenarios in~\cite{roth2020ava} are challenging for audio-visual diarization task; (2) active speaker detection is a critical prior step for audio-visual diarization, by adding extra annotations, we can enrich this dataset and set up a complete benchmark; (3) with the ground truth face labels and active speaker labels provided by ~\cite{roth2020ava}, we can stay focused on the components which are closely related to diarization task itself (similar to the protocol introduced in~\cite{sell2018diarization}).

-{\bf Original annotations.} AVA-Active Speaker has 144 videos in total and this collection features movies with different races, ample dialogues, and diverse languages and genres.
-It also has labels for faces as well as active speakers which can aid the association between utterances and faces.
-We select 117 high-quality videos without any dub because: (1) audio-visual correspondence is destroyed in dubbed videos; (2) it could be ambiguous if the same person dubs for more than one characters.
-In each video, a 15-minute clip is annotated by AVA-Active Speaker.
-Noted that the time complexity to verify speaker ID is $O(N^2)$, we need to control the number of speakers within the video to reduce the time cost.
-Therefore, we further divide a 15-minute clip into three 5-minute clips and add diarization labels respectively.
+{\bf Original annotations.} AVA-Active Speaker has 144 videos in total.
+This collection features movies of different races, ample dialogues, and diverse languages and genres.
+It also has labels for faces and active speakers, which can aid the association between utterances and faces.
+We select 117 high-quality videos without any dub because: (1) audio-visual synergy is destroyed in dubbed videos; (2) it could bring ambiguity if the same person dubs for multiple characters.
+In each video, a 15-minute clip is annotated by the AVA-Active Speaker.
+Note that the time complexity for verifying speaker ID is $O(N^2)$.
+A too-short video clip is less challenging and may not have enough speakers, while a too-long clip will increase the speaker matching difficulty and time consumption, which may jeopardize human annotators' confidence.
+Therefore, we carefully selected the clip length by trial and error, a 15-minute clip is further divided into three 5-minute clips.